ingen0s/quantumfuse/Q-Resinator.md

 #### Overview

-This project is a theoretical exploration into building a two-qubit quantum computer using a green diode laser, an ESP32 microcontroller, an AD9850 DDS module, and two separate natural quartz crystals.
+This project is a theoretical exploration into building a two-qubit quantum computer using a green diode laser, an ESP32 microcontroller, an AD9850 DDS module, and two separate synthetic quartz crystals.
 We hypothesize that the quantized mechanical vibrations of the quartz crystals can serve as our qubits, which are controlled and measured using our available components.

 ---